7 Financial habits of healthy businesses

 2. Live on whatever is just enough

-Fun Fact: Check out Paul Graham’s blog on how startups should first aim to become ‘Ramen profitable’.
+Fun fact: Check out Paul Graham’s blog on how startups should first aim to become ‘Ramen profitable’.

 3. Keep your runway under construction

-It might not seem like you have the bandwidth to do it, but you need to keep saving money.
+It might not seem like you have the bandwidth to do it but you need to keep saving money.
 Your runway is what will keep you alive.
 This means that you need to keep it alive.
 Reinvest as much as you possibly can into your business and its savings.
 By doing that consistently, you will keep your runway healthy over time.
-A long runway means a healthy startup!
+A long runway means a healthy business!
 It’s one of the best financial habits to build.

 4. Keep dates with your bank accounts and financial reports

 You know what they say: If it’s scheduled, it happens.
 Book time with your bank accounts every week.
-Make sure that you know exactly what your financial position is from week to week.
+Make sure you know exactly what your financial position is from week to week.

 Doing these two things weekly helps you to build a watertight understanding of your financial position.
 When it’s consistent, you will be better able to spot unusual spending patterns and red flags.
 And you will also be in a better position from which to make decisions that impact your bottom line.

-The difference that this can make to your startup – especially if you don’t have a Chief Financial Officer – can be startling.
+The difference that this can make to your business – especially if you don’t have a Chief Financial Officer – can be startling.
 A great bookkeeper will help you to understand your finances, and make sure that you’re on the right track.
 It’s one of the most important relationships you’ll create in your early days, so make sure you nurture it.
 You can’t just set-and-forget when it comes to your cash.